thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 ![vio](./VIO_screenshot.png)
 ![dazzler](./DZLR_screenshot.png)

 The desktop GUI is developed to work with the latest version of the Google Chrome browser (Official Build).
 If it works with other browsers that's fortunate but not tested.
-Its currently looks to work with FireFox (not extensively tested), but I regualrly have problems working with Safari.
+Its currently looks to work with FireFox (not extensively tested), but I regularly have problems working with Safari.

 ## Availability